-To back his assertion that I'm "anti-institution" he cited a paper published in Crocodilian, namely (Hoser 2000c).
+To back his assertion that this author is "anti-institution" he cited a paper, namely (Hoser 2000c).

-But seriously, if Wüster wanted to claim that my paper, "What's in a species name" (Hoser 2000c) is an attack on the staff at the Australian Museum (as he asserted), then perhaps he should think again.
+But seriously, if Wüster wanted to claim that this author's paper, "What's in a species name" (Hoser 2000c) is an attack on the staff at the Australian Museum (as he asserted), then perhaps he should think again.

-For those who haven't read the article or got a copy of that issue of Crocodilian handy, it's main thrust is complaining about a new practice at the Australian Museum whereby some curators are selling "naming rights" on species at \$5,000 a pop with the money to be put towards further research.
+For those who haven't read the article, it's main thrust is complaining about a new practice at the Australian Museum whereby some curators are selling "naming rights" on species at \$5,000 a pop with the money to be put towards further research.

-Now I didn't complain about the Museum's intentions or ethics, and made that much perfectly clear.
-But rather that if the system became widespread and entrenched it could lead to a whole host of unforseen problems and abuses as listed in the article.
+This author didn't complain about the Museum's intentions or ethics, and made that much perfectly clear, but rather that if the system became widespread and entrenched it could lead to a whole host of unforseen problems and abuses as listed in the article.